Caroline Au-Yeung, MPH

-Ms. Au-Yeung is part of the SHADAC team conducting the state-level evaluation of Minnesota's Accountable Health Model, a delivery system reform effort supported through the Centers for Medicare and Medicaid Innovation's State Innovations Model (SIM) initiative.
-In this capacity, Ms. Au-Yeung is co-leading the analysis of Minnesota's Accountable Communities for Health, each of which aims to meet the clinical and social needs of a defined population through person-centered, coordinated care across a range of medical and community providers.
+Ms. Au-Yeung was part of the SHADAC team conducting the state-level evaluation of Minnesota's Accountable Health Model, a delivery system reform effort supported through the Centers for Medicare and Medicaid Innovation's State Innovations Model (SIM) initiative.
+In this capacity, Ms. Au-Yeung co-led the analysis of Minnesota's Accountable Communities for Health, each of which aimed to meet the clinical and social needs of a defined population through person-centered, coordinated care across a range of medical and community providers.
 Ms. Au-Yeung was also part of a SHADAC team that conducted Medicaid eligibility, enrollment, and renewal case studies for the Medicaid and CHIP Payment and Access Commission (MACPAC) as well as a follow-up analysis assessing remaining risks to Modified Adjusted Gross Income (MAGI) Medicaid coverage for eligible individuals.